 - Free and confidential counselling services for coping with mental health issues.

-If you have any specific requirements please contact the Student Advice Team.
+If you have any specific requirements or concerns about the latest Government advice on the coronavirus outbreak, shielding and how it might affect your studies, please contact the Student Advice Team.

 The University has a well-established system of assistance for students with dyslexia but to ensure we can offer the best possible support we urge you to please let us know it you are dyslexic (or suspect you may be) at the earliest opportunity.